Aidan40661224/Portfolio_Aidan/week3_workflow.md

 ## Reflection

-Here, you should highlight any difficulties that you faced in completing the task, and how you resolved them.
+Having come from a games development background, completing my HND at college, I have had limited experience at using databases.
+This proved a slight challenge as I am not as confident with implementing these as others may be.
+However I followed the tutorial closely and paid attention to the explanations given, and further researched or reached out to my team mates with any questions I had or any errors I encountered.

+I feel the DoD is adequate as it is comprehensive enough that any sub standard work cannot be considered done, however it does have some flexibility in that acceptance criteria can be reviewed and negotiated if required.

+I feel the task board is intuitive enough and allows you to create, update and complete tasks easily enough.

 You should also briefly discuss the current process and how it could be refined or improved in future iterations.
 For example, is the DoD adequate or too onerous?
 Is the current procedure for updating the task appropriate?
 Is the task board configured to work in an intuitive way?